 Regular headphones are worn with their drivers to the exterior of the ear.
 Earphones and most hearing aids are worn within the ear canal.

-Bone conduction headphones are worn very differently with their “drivers” pressed against the cheek and/or jawbone of the listener.
+Bone conduction headphones are worn very differently, with their “drivers” pressed against the listener’s cheek and/or jawbone.

 The shape of a typical pair of bone conduction headphones can be seen in the following Aftershokz Aeropex (link to check the price on Amazon):